 - Temporal Bone: Part of the skull, the temporal bone forms the socket where the TMJ connects.
 This structure provides a smooth surface for movement and stability within the joint.

-- Ligaments and Muscles: A complex network of ligaments and muscles, such as the masseter and temporalis, support TMJ function and jaw movement.
+- Ligaments and Muscles: Jaw movement is supported by TMJ ligaments and muscles, including the masseter and temporalis muscles.
 Inflammation or tension in these muscles can result in TMD symptoms like pain and stiffness.

 How TMD Affects Jaw Function